Roman Review: All about Roman’s health services and products

 Rating: 7.9 / 10

-For hair loss, treatments include oral versions of finasteride and minoxidil, as well as topical minoxidil in solution form.
-That oral minoxidil sets Roman apart from the likes of Hims or Keeps, neither of whom offer oral minoxidil at this time.
-But Hims and Keeps both offer topical finasteride and a foam version of minoxidil that’s more tolerable to sensitive scalps.
-Roman has not come out with similar treatments.
+For hair loss, treatments include oral versions of finasteride and minoxidil, as well as topical minoxidil in solution form and a topical minoxidil and finasteride spray.
+That oral minoxidil sets Roman apart from the likes of Hims, Happy Head, and Keeps, all of whom offer oral minoxidil but either charge more for it or deliver smaller doses.
+That said, Hims and Keeps both offer a foam version of minoxidil that’s more tolerable to sensitive scalps.

 On the sexual wellness side, Roman offers many of the same treatments as Hims, BlueChew, or Promescent, but its prices are noticeably higher, as we discussed above.
 Those treatments include branded Viagra and Cialis and their generic equivalents.